 Comparison of Two Address Line 2 Methods

 Notice (below) that Amazon opted to drop Address Line 2 designation altogether.
-The field is still there, but only the descriptive labelling is shown.
+The field is still there, but only the descriptive labeling is shown.
 This is an excellent way to lay out the form.

 Here’s another example, this one from L.L.
 Bean.